 Our time in Jaisalmer is spent exploring this living structure alongside the life and architecture of the Old Town that stretches below its ramparts, where some of Jaisalmer’s most magnificent havelis are found.

-Built to accommodate in comfort and seclusion the extended families of the rich merchants who commissioned them, these grandiose buildings functioned as status symbols for their owners who, in an effort to outshine their competitors, had them embellished with ever-more intricate carvings and frescoes.
+Built to accommodate in comfort and seclusion the extended families of the wealthy merchants who commissioned them, these grandiose buildings functioned as status symbols for their owners who, in an effort to outshine their competitors, had them embellished with ever-more intricate carvings and frescoes.

 One of these remarkable buildings serves as our base in Jaisalmer; located just below the fort, the royal haveli we call ‘home’ during our stay here provides a vivid glimpse into the workings and atmosphere of these extravagant townhouses, along with easy access to the different areas of town that we photograph during this part of the workshop.

-Not far from Jaisalmer, where the desert edges closer to the Pakistani border, there lies a pristine stretch of topaz-coloured sand dunes.
+In the area surrounding Jaisalmer, where the desert edges closer to the Pakistani border, there lies a pristine stretch of topaz-coloured sand dunes.

 Though only about two kilometres in length, this band of high, wind-scored dunes encapsulates the forbidding, desolate beauty of the Marusthali, the most arid portion of the Thar Desert, where the sand accumulated over the past 1.8 million years, forms a landscape of rolling dunes and sandy plains.